rcazzara/seldovia/_people/Raby_Francis_John_Frank.md

 grandfather, Jack English who also hired on at Tuxedni Bay that year:
 "My grandfather said,"I was watching this fella go out at low tide -- And they had wooden boxes, I think, that they towed.
-And they might have had skegs on ‘em or something.
-And they would tow these wooden boxes down, fill ’em with clams, and then other people would tow the wooden boxes back up the beach, and then they would process ’em.
-But the fella that dug the clams, that’s all he dug -- did, was dig the clam."
-My grandfather said Frank would bend over and start diggin’, and he wouldn’t straighten back up until the tide came back in.
+And they might have had skegs on â€˜em or something.
+And they would tow these wooden boxes down, fill â€™em with clams, and then other people would tow the wooden boxes back up the beach, and then they would process â€™em.
+But the fella that dug the clams, thatâ€™s all he dug -- did, was dig the clam."
+My grandfather said Frank would bend over and start digginâ€™, and he wouldnâ€™t straighten back up until the tide came back in.
 In other words, he was a pretty good clam digger."

 That winter when the cannery closed, Frank moved into Seldovia.
-It didn’t take long before he was trying his hand at every money-making operation going on in the area.
-In 1925 ten companies were listed in the Pacific Fisherman’s Yearbook as packing herring in Seldovia, including Frank Raby, with 27 barrels.
-Susan Springer in her book "Seldovia, Alaska’ suggests that Frank Raby was probably the first person in Seldovia to attempt the raising of mink, which he did from 1923-1926.
+It didnâ€™t take long before he was trying his hand at every money-making operation going on in the area.
+In 1925 ten companies were listed in the Pacific Fishermanâ€™s Yearbook as packing herring in Seldovia, including Frank Raby, with 27 barrels.
+Susan Springer in her book "Seldovia, Alaskaâ€™ suggests that Frank Raby was probably the first person in Seldovia to attempt the raising of mink, which he did from 1923-1926.
 He was also included in the long list of Kachemak Bay fox farmers.
 In the 1930 US Census, Frank was listed as a Seldovian salmon fisherman.